liu-mengyang/liu-mengyang.github.io/_pages/about.md

 ## Awards

-- The second-class Cholarship of Southeast University (Oct.
+- The second-class Scholarship of Southeast University (Oct.
 21)
 - China National Scholarship (Oct.
 20)
 - The President Scholarship of Jiangsu University (Top 50 undergraduate students of Jiangsu University, Oct.
 20)
 - The first-class Scholarship of Jiangsu University (Oct.
 20&19&18)